Causal Temporal Reasoning for Markov Decision Processes: Introduction

 However, the mechanism of~\eqref{eq:gumbel-max-scm} is non-invertible, i.e., given $s_t$ and $a_t$, there might be multiple values of $(G_{s,t})_{s\in \states}$ leading to the same $s_{t+1}$.
-That is to say that counterfactuals can't be uniquely identified, a problem that affects categorical counterfactuals in general and not just Gumbel-Max SCMs~\cite{oberst2019counterfactual}.
+This implies that \textit{MDP counterfactuals can't be uniquely identified}, a problem that affects categorical counterfactuals in general and not just Gumbel-Max SCMs~\cite{oberst2019counterfactual}.